ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-31-git-diff-explained-understanding-code-differences-with-ease.md

 **Git Diff** offers a variety of arguments that can fine-tune its output and make your code comparison experience even more insightful.
 Here are some essential arguments to boost your **Git Diff** skills:

-### "staged" argument
+### "staged" or "cached" argument

 `git diff --staged`

+`git diff --cached`

-This command compares the changes you've staged for your next commit (using git add) to the current state of your working directory.
+These commands compares the changes you've staged for your next commit (using git add) to the current state of your working directory.
 It's incredibly useful for reviewing your staged changes before committing, ensuring you're only committing the intended modifications.

-Let's say you've made changes to both `Foo.swift` and `AnotherClass.swift`, but you only want to commit the changes in `Foo.swift`.
-After staging `Foo.swift` (using `git add Foo.swift`), you can run `git diff --staged` to see only the staged changes.
+This is useful to ensure you'll commit only the changes you want to add in the next commit.

 ### "word-diff" argument